MockingbirdME/game_md/weapons_&_equipment/weapons.md

 ### Common Arrow Types
 Arrows are all made for a specific strength of bow if using an arrow designed for a bow strength greater than one off from the bow it’s being loosed from modify the range, damage, and APV down by the difference in bow to arrow body rating.

-* Broadhead - Damage Type: penetrating, Damage Modification: 1d8, APV: +1d4.
+* Broad-head - Damage Type: penetrating, Damage Modification: 1d8, APV: +1d4.
 * Bodkin - Damage Type: penetrating, Damage Modification: 1d4, APV: +1d8.
 * Blunted - Damage Type: concussive, Damage Modification: + 2d8, APV: set to zero.
-* Leafblade - Damage Type: penetrating, Damage Modification: 1d6, APV: + 1d6.
+* Leaf-blade - Damage Type: penetrating, Damage Modification: 1d6, APV: + 1d6.

 ### Crossbows
 Like bows, crossbows have a body rating that is used for calculating the rest of their statistics as follows.